-490. Employees who have worked 1040 hours in any consecutive twelve (12) month period shall receive all benefits which are provided to permanent employees, including but not limited to retirement, premiums, vacation pay, sick pay, holiday pay and jury duty pay.
+499. Employees who have worked 1040 hours in any consecutive twelve (12) month period shall receive all benefits which are provided to permanent employees, including but not limited to retirement, premiums, vacation pay, sick pay, holiday pay and jury duty pay.

-Health Benefits for As-Needed Employees
+Health Benefits for As Needed Employees

-- 491. The City and the Union agree to continue the program to provide health benefits for SEIU-represented "As-Needed" employees.
+500. The City and the Union agree to continue the program to provide health benefits for SEIU-represented "As-Needed" employees.
 The City commits two million dollars (\$2,000,000) in each year of this Agreement to fund such benefits.
-In addition to the credit referenced in paragraph 397 on the Layoff Impact Premium, the Union has been credited for one half of the fund surplus in the first year of this MOU towards the second year.
-No credit for the fund surplus applies after the first year of this MOU. - 492.
-Effective July 1, 2012, the As-Needed Health Benefits Committee will discuss the issue of federal health care reform mandated health exchanges and how they might impact health benefits for as-needed employees.
-The Committee will be made up of six (6) City and six (6) SEIU representatives, who will be granted release time in order to participate in Committee meetings.
-Individuals with expertise in this area may attend Committee meetings as appropriate.
-The Committee will meet at least twice monthly, and more frequently as may be mutually agreed.
+In addition to the credit referenced in paragraph 389 on the Layoff Impact Premium, the Union has been credited for one half of the fund surplus in the first year of this MOU towards the second year.
+No credit for the fund surplus applies after the first year of this MOU.